 What Time Of The Year Is Best For A Barolo Wine Tour?

 Each season has its charm, from the lush and green summer vegetation to the decadent and colorful foliage of October.
-Even a sprinkle of snow in wintertime or some fog adds to the magic of the Langhe Hills, one of the most extended wine regions in the world.
+Even a sprinkle of snow in wintertime or a hint of fog adds to the magic of the Langhe Hills, one of the world’s most extensive wine regions.
 With clear skies, the views span from the southern Alps bordering Provence and the French Riviera to the Matterhorn and the Swiss Alps.

 The only time of the year when it can be hard to find anything open is Christmas and New Year’s Eve.
-Most locals tend to close their wineries and businesses to stay with family.
+Most locals tend to close their wineries and businesses to spend time with their families.
 Restaurants tend to offer pre-set traditional menus that locals book far in advance, while in the days immediately before and after those holidays, everywhere becomes a ghost town.

 What To See In The Barolo Wine Region?

-Each of the eleven villages of Barolo’s production area preserves its flair.
+Each of the eleven villages in Barolo’s production area retains its unique flair.
 Serralunga d’Alba, for instance, is a sleepy village where the only street is shaped like a snail, radiating from a slender brick castle with tall watchtowers.

-Verduno is located in the northern part of the Barolo wine region overlooking one side of the Tanaro River and the sandy Roero Hills, just across the river.
+Verduno is situated in the northern part of the Barolo wine region, overlooking one side of the Tanaro River and the sandy Roero Hills, just across the river.
 The grassy belvedere, on the side of the main church, allows visitors to take the iconic photo of the Langhe hills with its vineyards and winding roads.

 One of the top 11 facts about Barolo Wine is that the Langhe Hills are a complex system of long and parallel ridges that run from south to north, degrading from the Ligurian Apennine mountains toward the Tanaro River.